-11 Life Changing Things to Do Every Time You Travel
+11 Things You Should Do Every Time You Travel

-Put down the souvenir refrigerator magnet, and slowly back away.
+Put down the souvenir refrigerator magnet and slowly back away.
 Traveling is the perfect opportunity to scoop up some truly special items that will serve as mementos of your adventures.
-So hit the market and buy something you'll cherish for years (read: not the made-for-tourist stuff).
+So hit the market and buy something you'll cherish for years (i.e., not the made-for-tourists stuff).

 We love Yelp.
 It’s a lifesaver when exploring a new place.
 But the real gems—or at least the truly authentic ones—may evade you if you only dine by way of five-star ratings.
 While you’re chatting up the locals, ask them what their favorite neighborhood restaurant is.
 If you’re adventurous, follow their recommendation without a Google search (gasp!)—though we won’t judge you if you do for peace of mind.

 If your trip involves one destination city, make a point to arrange for a day trip to a nearby city or town.
 Often, the most popular tourist destinations—though popular for a reason—overshadow some equally worthy yet smaller nearby locales you may regret missing.

 Don’t give legs to the “ugly American” stereotype.
 Before your trip, read up on essential phrases so you’re not clueless upon arrival.
 If you missed the study period, pick up a pocket dictionary at the airport and try it out—most locals will appreciate your effort, even if you’re struggling.